Davido: 2019: O2 Arena concert, "Blow My Mind", "Risky", and A Good Time

-In January 2019, Davido sold out The O2 Arena in London, becoming the first solo African artist to do so after Wizkid headlined a concert there in 2018.
+In January 2019, Davido sold out The O2 Arena in London, becoming the first solo African artist to do so after Wizkid in 2018.
 He was introduced on stage by Idris Elba and performed several of his hit singles with the backing band The Compozers.
-Caroline Sullivan of The Guardian gave the concert four stars out of five, calling Davido an "alpha" and saying "many of his mannerisms are influenced by the American rappers with whom he has worked, including Young Thug and Swae Lee".
+Writing for The Guardian Caroline Sullivan gave the concert four stars out of five, calling Davido an "alpha" and saying; "many of his mannerisms are influenced by the American rappers with whom he has worked, including Young Thug and Swae Lee".

 The Chris Brown-assisted track "Blow My Mind" was released on July 26, 2019.
 It was produced by Shizzi and was initially intended to be released as the album's lead single.
-"Blow My Mind" contains lyrics about a girl who blows Davido's mind simply.
-In the Edgar Esteves-directed visuals for "Blow My Mind", Davido and Chris Brown spend quality time in a motel with their lovers.
-The video amassed one million views in 11 hours, surpassing Wizkid's "Fever" and "Come Closer" to become the Nigerian music video to achieve this feat most quickly.
+The song's music video amassed one million views in 11 hours, exceeding Wizkid's "Fever" and "Come Closer" to become the Nigerian music video to achieve this feat most quickly.
 It also became the Nigerian music video to gain the most views within the first 24 hours of its release.
 "Risky" was released on October 23, 2019.
 It features guest vocals from Jamaican singer Popcaan, who asked Davido to appear on his 2018 single "Dun Rich".
-The music video for "Risky" was directed by Meji Alabi and pays homage to the crime drama television series Top Boy.
+The music video for "Risky" was directed by Meji Alabi and pays homage to the crime-drama television series Top Boy.
 In the video, a female member of Davido's and Popcaan's crew informs upon them to police.

-Davido's second studio album A Good Time was released on November 22, 2019.
-The album features the previously released singles "If", "Fall", "Assurance", "Blow My Mind" and "Risky".
-Davido recorded A Good Time in Atlanta.
-He told Vibe magazine he wanted to record in a new environment.
-Davido described the album as a body of work for everybody and said it would consist predominantly of Afrobeats but would incorporate elements of other genres.
-Davido disclosed the album's title during an event held in Lagos in September 2019 and said it would be released the following month.
+Davido's second studio album A Good Time was released on November 22, 2019; it includes the previously released singles "If", "Fall", "Assurance", "Blow My Mind" and "Risky".
+Davido recorded A Good Time in Atlanta; he told Vibe magazine he wanted to record in a new environment.
+Davido described the album as a body of work for everybody and said it would predominantly consist of Afrobeats but would incorporate elements of other genres.
+Davido announced the album's title during an event held in Lagos in September 2019 and said it would be released the following month.
 He also unveiled excerpts of four songs from the album during the event.
-Following his performance at Powerhouse 2019, Davido spoke with Power 105.1's DJ Self and said the album will feature collaborations with artists including Summer Walker, Gunna, A Boogie and Chris Brown.
-All but one of the tracks on A Good Time were produced by Nigerian producers.
-The album's cover art features Davido, his father and a sculpture of his mother.
 In July 2020, A Good Time surpassed 1 billion streams across various digital platforms.